syukranDev/Calibration-Request-Dashboard/README.md

-# Calibration-Request-Dashboard
+# Operational Performance Monitoring-Dashboard
-This is a on-going project that I develop in order to complete the requirement of my university on doing an internship at my host company.
+This is a project that I develop in order to complete the requirement of my university on doing an internship at my host company.

-Stay tuned!
+Generally, the dashboard consists of key metrics that significane to review the performance of any services.
+In this case, it was used to monitor the performance of Calibration Services at my host company.

+# License
+Framework, Logo, Pre-coded templates: All the credits goes to its respective owner.
+Feel free to use my codes and modify according to your needs.
+Would be great if you can share where you gonna use my work at.